LewisIsWorking/PathWarsWiki/Writerside/topics/Getting-started-guide.md

 Once you have done that, you will be an official player in the campaign.

 Done?

-Congratulations you are now on Foundry and an official player!
+**_Congratulations you are now on Foundry and an official player!_**

 ### “BUT THIS LINK DOESN'T WORK!!!”

-If the link doesn't work, just ask on the telegram for a new one.
+If the link doesn't work, just ask on the telegram chat for a new one.

 ## Step #12 = Request a Foundry User.